 The president called on the two countries to keep the momentum of high-level exchanges, strengthen communication and coordination on international and regional issues, enhance cooperation in infrastructure, trade, investment, culture and education.

 Zhang is making a four-day visit, the first ever visit to Peru by a top Chinese legislator since the two countries forged diplomatic ties in 1971.

-Brazil is the first leg of Xi's ongoing Latin America tour, which will also take him to Argentina, Venezuela and Cuba.
+Peru is the first leg of Zhang's ongoing nine-day Latin America tour, which will also take him to Colombia and Mexico.